MaxGranberg/random-generator/README.md

 # random-generator
 Generates random stuff for you.
-Strings, numbers, arrays, colors, dates.
+Strings, numbers, arrays, colors and dates.